natemiller1/GethLab/README.md

 Install Geth in Program Files\Geth
 Inside the Geth folder, put the genesis.json file (from this github: https://github.com/natemiller1/GethLab/edit/master/genesis.json) and create a new folder called ethereumprivate

-We'll need to run Geth from the command prompt so hit the windows key and x and click 'powershell(admin)' (We need to run with admin privledges, you may get a warning asking if you're sure you want to do this, hit yes)
+We'll need to run Geth from the command prompt so hit the windows key and x and click 'powershell(admin)' (We need to run with admin privileges, you may get a warning asking if you're sure you want to do this, hit yes)

 Next you'll change directories to:
 ```